 Let’s face it – we’ve long-needed more humanity in our work, and also the daily interactions by which we get it done.
 But this pandemic-induced reality has brought a whole new level of longing.
 The lack of smiles, handshakes, and gestures, not to mention the hallway conversations and casual ideas floating around in the studio, have had a deeper impact emotionally.

 We were already heading toward a world where work-life balance and new capabilities demanded we get things done in new ways.
 COVID just forced it in the way my Labradoodle charges through the invisible fence he sees his friend.

-Necessity has also forced us to think differently in getting the work imagined and created.
+Necessity has also forced us to think differently in terms of how we get the work imagined and created.
 The natural imperfection of User-Generated Content (UGC) has become totally acceptable.
-Brands are also making the decision to do illustration-driven visuals.
-And not everyone started off so comfortable with the lack of control in social and production values, but most everyone has gotten used to it.
+Brands are also making the decision to utilize illustration-driven visuals.
+When this first started, most people weren't comfortable with the lack of control in social and production values, but the industry has gotten used to it.
 Even accepting it as just another creative constraint.
 Accepting a lack of control and perfection is tough.
 But isn’t being imperfect the hallmark of simply being human?